lukaszsliwinski/english_dictionary_kivy/README.md

 Simply app to practice english vocabulary.
 Words with translates are saved in .csv file.<br><br>
 Program algorythm:<br>
 1 Import data from .csv and create dictionary<br>
-2 Choose random 20 words from dictionary<br>
-3 Run app<br>
+2 Run app<br>
+3 At first screen user determines how many random words wants to translate<br>
-4 Program displays polish word<br>
+4 At second screen program displays first polish word<br>
 5 User writes translation, checks if it's correct and goes to another word<br>
+6 In the meantime program shows actual result<br>
-6 After 20 words program shows result and ends<br><br>
+7 After last word program shows final result at last screen and ends<br><br>
-This app is an improved version of english app with tkinter GUI<br>
+This app is an improved version of english app with tkinter GUI:<br>
 https://github.com/lukaszsliwinski/english_dictionary

 ## Used technologies